Hiring Employees in China: What US Employers Need to Know

 Factors to Consider When Hiring From China

 Workers in China do a variety of jobs in many industries, just like in the US.
 However, some jobs are more typical in China than others.
-To make sure your job aligns with the most frequent skills found in China, here are some of the most common jobs held by Chinese workers:
+To ensure your job aligns with the most frequent skills found in China, here are some of the most common jobs held by Chinese workers:

 - Customer service and support